 Dr. Frances Lewis

 Dr Frances Lewis has a BA/BSc (Psychology Honours) from the University of Melbourne.
 Her PhD from the University of Melbourne investigated developmental trajectories of attention in primary school aged children.
 Dr. Frances supports clients of all ages.
-Dr. Frances Lewis is also a provisional psychologist.
+Dr Frances Lewis is a registered psychologist.
 Her areas of professional interest include anxiety in children, particularly in the school setting, developing, and implementing behavioural interventions and support strategies for a wide range of disabilities and psychiatric diagnoses.

 Ms. Taniya Jayasinghe